Startup Incubator

 SIMULATING THE BIOPRINTING PROCESS

 The bioprinting process can be simulated using 3D printers.
 The organs you print at school will be simulated because they will not use actual human tissue -- you will instead print in a flexible filament such as Ninjaflex.
-Ninjaflex is available in a wide variety of colors, many of which correlate well with human tissue colors: Students will simulate the bioprinting process to create a complete, 1:1 scale model of all major organs in the human body by:
+Ninjaflex is available in a wide variety of colors, many of which correlate well with human tissue colors:

 Download the following worksheet for guidance in completing this project.